g123k/flutter_app_badger/README.md

 [![Pub](https://img.shields.io/pub/v/flutter_app_badger.svg)](https://pub.dartlang.org/packages/flutter_app_badger)

 This plugin for [Flutter](https://flutter.io) adds the ability to change the badge of the app in the launcher.
-It supports iOS and some Android devices (the official API does not support the feature, even on Oreo).
+It supports iOS, macos, and some Android devices (the official API does not support the feature, even on Oreo).

 <p align="center">
   <img src="https://raw.githubusercontent.com/g123k/flutter_app_badger/master/assets/ios.png" alt="Android badge" style="margin:auto" width="600"